micheles/papers/PITCHME.md

 **what's behind: celery/rabbitmq**

-- celery has 50,000+ lines of code, while rabbitmq is even more alien
+- celery has 50,000+ lines of code, while rabbitmq is in Erlang
 - if it does not work, you are dead (but the mailing list is helpful)
 - there are strong limits on the amount of data you can transfer in a short time